 Technology: Though just about every financial institution is catching on, national banks tend to lead the way when it comes to internet banking.
 For example, Chase now lets you deposit checks from anywhere with an iPhone app.
 Don’t expect your local bank to offer the same capability.

 Size: According to a brief on Focus.c0m, community banks tends to have assets of $500 million or less.
-That may seem like a huge amount, but not when compared to one of the world’s largest and most well known banks, Bank of America, with almost $2.5 trillion in assets as of 2007.
+That may seem like a huge amount, but not when compared to one of the world’s largest and most well known banks, Bank of America, with over $3.5 trillion in assets.
 What does this mean for customers?
 More money is available to fund loans.

 And the Winner Is…